nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/5RJpAeKMRzs/index.md

 ---
 title: The 7 Deadly Sins of Agile!
-description: This video unravels the complex challenges of implementing an agile philosophy within organizations.
+description: Discover the 7 Deadly Sins of Agile and learn how to avoid common pitfalls in your agile journey.
+Transform your approach for lasting success!
 date: 2024-04-14T12:17:16Z
 videoId: 5RJpAeKMRzs
 url: /resources/videos/:slug